Crisliu/Agile-Data-Science/README.md

 # Screenshots

+Below are some examples of parts of the application we build in this book and in this repo.
+Check out the book for more!

 ## Airline Entity Page

 Each airline gets its own entity page, complete with a summary of its fleet and a description pulled from Wikipedia.